unm-historiography/metahistory/essays/modern/Historiography-of-the-Third-Reich.md

 {% include figure.html
   class="right"
   width="50%"
-  caption="Historian Heinrich von Treitschke (1834-1896) in a lecture hall in 1879.
+  caption="Historian Heinrich von Treitschke (c.
+1834-1896) in a lecture hall in 1879.
 Professors were particularly exalted by the German public, but most chose not to wield their influence when the Republic collapsed into dictatorship." image-url="mmendoza-treischke.jpg" source-url="https://commons.wikimedia.org/wiki/File:Heinrich_von_Treitschke_im_H%C3%B6rsaal.jpg"
 %}